 This is how we marked our trail so we could find our way back to the safety of grandmother's house!

 Before long, our supply of trail markers was exhausted and it was time to turn back, following the true path that would take us home.
 Thank goodness for wise foresight!
 We encountered many forks in the road that could have mistakenly been taken had there been no markers to follow!
 And who knows what could have lurked at the end of those unhappy trails?
 (An ugly witch with a hungry wall oven perhaps?
 YIKES!)

-So again I eagerly pore over volumes, now a half-century-old, of the My Book House collection that I last enjoyed when I was a beginning reader.
-I am seeking similar fairy tale based experiences to enjoy with the boys right now, and with Brielle when she is older.
+So, again I pore over volumes, now a half-century-old, of the My Book House collection that I last enjoyed when I was a beginning reader.
+I am seeking similar fairy tale based experiences to enjoy with grandchildren.
 My intention is to pass on to the next generation my own fascination with ages old "goings-on" in countries and cultures far and wide.
 Anthropomorphism was, apparently, a popular storytelling device in those eras, too.
 Talking nutcrackers, frog princes, and the half-frozen bear who chanced by the humble cottage of Snow White and Rose Red......I'd like my grandchildren to park their chattering cars in the garage once in awhile and get to know all of these characters too!

 What a cool adventure!
 You are lucky to have an unspoiled area so near your house.
 There's woods behind my house, but the undergrowth is too thick for travel and it turns into a swamp when it rains.ReplyDelete